 Given the relatively small number of participants and the length of the study, scientists were still able to demonstrate evidence of what medical clinicians would call the dosed effect of gardening, that is, how much a person should do gardening to see an improvement in mental health.

 Therapeutic gardening means using gardening to improve health and well-being, it has been around since the 19th century.
-Communication with plants make us feel good, why is that?
-The answer can be found in nature, and evolution.
+Communication with plants makes us feel good, why is that?
+The answer can be found in nature and evolution.
 Humans are drawn to plants and activities with them because we depend on them for food, shelter, and other means of our survival.